 Microsoft Virtual Interview Questions and Process

-For a typical technical role you’ll have 3 to 4 rounds that may include:
+For a typical technical role, such as SWE, you’ll have 3 to 4 rounds that may include:

 - a behavioral questions round

 - 2-3 rounds of coding (list trees, strings, dynamic programming, backtracking, sorting and searching, etc)

 Microsoft has a nice article on how to prepare for behavioral questions.
 There are all kinds of questions you can get, but you can prepare if you just go one by one and pick an experience or project to tell a story from your past.

 For the coding rounds, you should practice these Microsoft problems that LeetCode provides.
 These problems resemble the same ones you’ll get during the coding interview.

 You might get a few system design questions if it relates to the job position.
 For system design questions, go through this repo to prepare.
 These are some of the best resources you can find, so bookmark them and save them.